 Water can help your brain cells communicate with each other, clear out any toxins or waste that accumulate in your brain, and transport essential nutrients to your brain.
 So you must drink plenty of water before and during your test.

 The breakfast that you eat is that last opportunity that you have to prepare yourself for test taking.
 Eating a cereal that consists mostly of sugar or some other quick processed snack is just as bad as skipping breakfast altogether.
-For best results, you should eat some of the foods listed above to give your brain an extra boost, or find a whole-grain cereal or muesli (granola) if you must.
+For best results, you should eat some of the foods listed above to give your brain the fuel it needs, or find a whole-grain cereal or muesli (granola) if you must.

 On the other hand, you could just opt for a MOSH protein bar and save yourself some time if you’re on the go!
 Each MOSH protein bar is specifically formulated to support brain health thanks to mind-blowing ingredients picked to fuel your brain.